 No two people with dyslexia are alike and there are numerous ways in which it can affect learning.
 The pressure of studying at any level can cause anxiety and lower confidence, and dyslexia can certainly accentuate this if it is not addressed properly.
 Given the right tools and support, students with dyslexia can learn techniques to improve their study skills, and as a result learn more effectively and in a way that suits them.

-Dyslexia Lincs provides one-to-one specialist tuition for young people of school age [primary to GCE ‘A’ Level] in Lincolnshire, with sessions precisely tailored to their specific needs.
+Dyslexia Lincs provides one-to-one specialist tuition for young people aged 7 to 16 years in Lincolnshire, with sessions precisely tailored to their specific needs.
 We work closely with you and your child to help build confidence and develop techniques that will help overcome the difficulties that dyslexia can bring.

 Each young person will have a preferred learning style – visual, auditory or kinaesthetic – and multi-sensory teaching will enable the use of all channels to consolidate learning.
 A learner’s strengths will be used as a way of improving weaker areas.
 Lessons – usually lasting an hour – consist of a variety of activities to maintain the student’s attention.
 A friendly, relaxed approach is used to create a caring, personalised structure to help the student learn and overcome barriers [real or imagined] that they may be facing at school.
 Confidence is boosted by keeping students focused on what they need to learn and reducing anxiety generated in areas where they lack understanding.